edchelstephens/gsd/NOTES.md

 - is the entry point of the contained app
 - it's the command to run each time a container will get started from this image

+# An image is basically a 'stopped container'

+# And a container is basically a 'running image'